marta-baratto/Reddit_sentiment/README.md

 In Experiments_code.ipynb there is the code with the definition of the ABM and both its calibration and validation.
 Moreover there are comparisons with an ODE SIS and a SIS on network without trust.

 Data:
   - apple_sentiment_series.json, amazon_sentiment_series.json, google_sentiment_series.json are the file containing the percentage of positive and negative posts for each week.
+In the Data folder there is only a sample oh this data, specifically data about amazon.
+The remaining part of data is available upon request.
   - apple_network_5_months_right_sentiment.graphml, amazon_network_5_months_right_sentiment.graphml, google_network_5_months_right_sentiment.graphml are the files containing the networks with nodes initialized with positive or negative sentiment.